Maternal and child healthcare-seeking among victims of violence in armed conflict: A quasi-experimental study in northeast Nigeria∗

 Results

 Victimization was widespread, with 21% of respondents (n=651) having experienced a severe form of violence in the past 3 years.
 While maternal healthcare-seeking behavior appeared unaffected, victimization significantly reduced healthcare-seeking for child health.
-Children of victimized caregivers were markedly less likely to be fully immunized (OR: 0.43, p<0.001) and to receive care at government health facilities (OR: 0.23, p<0.001).
+Children of victimized caregivers were markedly less likely to be fully immunized (Odds ratio (OR): 0.43, p<0.001) and to receive care at government health facilities (OR: 0.23, p<0.001).
 This decline was primarily driven by increased distrust in the health system (PM: 0.42–0.70, p<0.05), stemming from negative experiences during the conflict, particularly health worker absenteeism and victimization by state security forces.

 Conclusion

-Addressing fear and mistrust is key to improving healthcare-seeking in conflict- affected populations.
+Addressing fear and mistrust is key to improving healthcare-seeking in conflict-affected populations.
 Efforts should focus on providing security for government-run health facilities, reducing violence against civilians by state security forces, and restoring trust in healthcare and state institutions.
 Future research should explore effective strategies for achieving these objectives.

 Article activity feed